-Thank you for taking the time to read and watch through my post on the best 7v7 soccer formation to use and the roles of the players in the formation, if you found this helped or know someone who would please share below using our social media buttons.
+Thank you for taking the time to read and watch through my post on the best 7v7 soccer formation to use and the roles of the players in the formation, if you found this helpful or know someone who would, please share below using our social media buttons.

 Let me know what you think as well in the comments, is this the best 7v7 soccer formation or do you use a different formation?